inveniosoftware/invenio/INSTALL.rst

 3.3.
 Development
 ~~~~~~~~~~~~~~~~

-Once you have everything installed you can create database and populate it
+Once you have everything installed, you can create the database and populate it
 with demo records.

 .. code-block:: console